riojiangTDD/Riojiang_CCA_DigitalElectronics_2020/README.md

 </p >
 <img src = "./Final/circuit.jpg">

 The three parts of pictures controlled by one arduino board.

-For the first picture, when you touch the heart that will triger the projector to play anaimation on the picture.
+-For the first picture, when you touch the heart, that will trigger the projector to play animation on the picture.

-For the second picture, when you press the error symbol, the music will be play by the speaker behined the picture.
+-For the second picture, when you press the error symbol, the music will be played by the speaker behind the picture.

-For the third pictre, the symbol is a robot, when you touch it, the eyes pattern will change via a roulette bechind the picture.
+-For the third picture, the symbol is a robot.
+When you touch it, the eyes pattern will change via a roulette behind the picture.

 #